telerik/document-processing-docs/getting-started/Installation/nuget-packages.md

 * __Telerik.Documents.Spreadsheet.FormatProviders.Pdf:__ Required for the export of RadSpreadProcessing documents to `PDF`.
 * __Telerik.Documents.SpreadsheetStreaming:__ The main package for generating huge spreadsheet files while using minimum resources.
 * __Telerik.Zip:__ The package is required when working with zipped formats, such as `DOCX` and `XLSX`.
 It can be used as a standalone library as well.
+*__Telerik.Documents.CMapUtils:__ Provides a default implementation for providing the data of a predefined CMap table by a given name.

 ## Get the NuGet Packages